ryanzhouuu/suki/docs/design.md

 ### Ranking Edge Cases

-If fewer than two completed anime exist:
+If fewer than two completed series exist:

 - Hide pairwise prompt.
 - Explain how to unlock ranking.

+If a user has completed anime but missing series mappings:

+- Repair mappings and recompute on ranking page load.

-If a compared anime is no longer completed:
+If a compared series is no longer completed:

 - Exclude it from future prompts.
 - Keep historical comparison records.
-- Recompute ranking without ineligible anime.
+- Recompute ranking using current completed series only.

 ### Friend Request Edge Cases